- Topics: Shrubs Fact Sheets | Gilman, Edward F | Dog Hobble

 Leaf spots may cause coastal leucothoe to look undesirable; at least 8 species of fungi infect Leucothoe spp.
 When this plant is grown in conditions that are not ideal, leaf spot will produce ugly lesions that often enlarge and consume the entire leaf.
 Root rot problems may also occur in wet soil.

-This document is FPS-340, one of a series of the Environmental Horticulture, Florida Cooperative Extension Service, Institute of Food and Agricultural Sciences, University of Florida.
+This document is FPS-340, one of a series of the Department of Environmental Horticulture, UF/IFAS Extension.
 Original publication date October 1999.
-Revised May 2007.
-Reviewed June 2011.
-Visit the EDIS website at http://edis.ifas.ufl.edu.
+Revised October 2023.
+Visit the EDIS website at https://edis.ifas.ufl.edu for the currently supported version of this publication.